-The value of the Parserfile parameter is used by yecc as the module name of the generated parser file, and its file name becomes Parserfile.erl.
+The value of the Parserfile option stripped of the .erl extension is used by Yecc as the module name of the generated parser file.

-Yecc will add the extension .yrl to the Grammarfile name, and the extension .hrl to the Includefile name.
+Yecc will add the extension .yrl to the Grammarfile name, the extension .hrl to the Includefile name, and the extension .erl to the Parserfile name, unless the extension is already there.